elgc/Insurance-costs-predictor/README.md

 - smoker: Smoking
 - region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest

-I have previously done exploratory analysis on this data for a webinar in regression analysis at ISSSP (International society of Six Sigma Professionals).
+I have previously done exploratory analysis on these data for a webinar in regression analysis at ISSSP (International society of Six Sigma Professionals).
 It was found that the most influential factor is smoking.

 To increase the performance of a model used to forecast cost of insurance I developed eight models that included: